-Updated March 20, 2019: A health savings account (HSA) helps people with high-deductible health care plans (HDHPs) cover out-of-pocket medical expenses.
+Updated Aug.
+28, 2019: A health savings account (HSA) helps people with high-deductible health care plans cover out-of-pocket medical expenses.
 An HDHP charges lower monthly rates than traditional health insurance, but requires participants to pay the full price of hospital and doctor bills until their spending meets a certain threshold — aka the plan’s deductible.
 For 2019, the Internal Revenue Service defines an HDHP as plan with a deductible ranging from $1,350 to $6,750 for individuals.

 HSAs are medical savings plans that let you set aside funds for current and future health care expenses.
-They are only available to individuals and families who participate in a HDHP.
-HSAs can be used to pay for a wide range of things, including copays or coinsurance for doctor appointments, hospital visits and prescriptions.
-They can also be used to pay for other medical expenses that health care plans won’t typically cover, like bandages, reading glasses, sunscreen and certain over-the-counter medicines, so long as you have a doctor’s prescription.
+They are only available to individuals and families who participate in an HDHP.
+HSAs can be used to pay for a range of medical expenses, including copays or coinsurance for doctor appointments, hospital visits and prescriptions.
+They can also be used to pay for other medical expenses that health care plans won’t typically cover, like bandages, reading glasses, sunscreen and certain over-the-counter medicines, as long as you have a doctor’s prescription.

 There are several tax advantages to HSAs: